 Sustainability on the Greens: Top Eco-Friendly Charleston Golf Courses

-You might already be familiar with our beautiful Seabrook Island golf courses after playing a round or two, but did you know that the Seabrook Island Club is also a Certified Member of the Audubon Cooperative Sanctuary Program for Golf Courses (ACSP)?
+You might already be familiar with our beautiful Seabrook Island golf courses in Charleston, SC after playing a round or two, but did you know that the Seabrook Island Club is also a Certified Member of the Audubon Cooperative Sanctuary Program for Golf Courses (ACSP)?
 This year marks our 25th anniversary as the first members of the ACSP in South Carolina and 75th in the country.

 The ACSP membership is a great distinction and something that we are very excited to be a part of.
 This month, we will be working on our recertification for the program.
 So, what exactly does this certification entail and how does it set our Charleston golf courses apart?
 Here’s what you need to know!

 Top Green (& Eco-Friendly) Golf Course in Charleston, SC